 The district does not discriminate on the basis of disability in the provision of, or access to, any of its programs or services by student, parents, or community members.
-If you require accommodation to attend or participate in any board meeting, parent-teacher meeting, or other district activity or event, please contact the superintendent's office.
+If you require accommodation to attend or participate in any board meeting, parentteacher conferences, or other school program or event, please contact the superintendent's office.
 If you feel that you have been discriminated against on the basis of disability in the district's provision of programs or services, please contact the district's Non-Discrimination Coordinator.